FreeRTOS/coreHTTP/README.md

 function has a [GNU Complexity](https://www.gnu.org/software/complexity/manual/complexity.html) score over 8.
-This library has also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/), and validation of memory safety and proof of functional correctness through the [CBMC automated reasoning tool](https://www.cprover.org/cbmc/).
+This library has also undergone both static code analysis from [Coverity static analysis](https://scan.coverity.com/), and validation of memory safety and data structure invariance through the
+[CBMC automated reasoning tool](https://www.cprover.org/cbmc/).

 ## coreHTTP Config File

-The HTTP client library exposes build configuration macros that are required for building the library.
+The HTTP client library exposes configuration macros that are required for building the library.
 A list of all the configurations and their default values are defined in [core_http_config_defaults.h](source/include/core_http_config_defaults.h).
-To provide custom values for the configuration macros, a custom config file named `core_http_config.h` can be provided by the application to the library.
+To provide custom values for the configuration macros, a custom config file named `core_http_config.h` can be provided by the user application to the library.

 By default, a `core_http_config.h` custom config is required to build the library.
 To disable this requirement and build the library with default